The Rise and Fall of the Civil Rights Movement By Roland Sheppard

 After the assassination of Martin Luther King and the subsequent rebellions in the inner cities protesting his assassination, the Democratic Party’s “war on poverty” started laying dollars on any potential Black leaders and grooming Black Candidates.

-John Lewis, formally of SNCC, became enlightened, he forego the Black Panthers and saw the Democratic Party, symbolized by a jackass, as his party.
+John Lewis, formally of SNCC, became enlightened, he ignored the Black Panthers and saw the Democratic Party, symbolized by a jackass, as his party.
 Most of what W.E.
 B. Dubois described as the “talented tenth” were bought off by this process.
 The more radical concepts that Martin Luther King and Malcolm X had developed at the time of their deaths disappeared from the scene.
 No one took up where they left off.
 The governmental policy, directed towards the ‘leaders’ of the civil rights movement, of the carrot (dollarism) and the stick (assassinations) had proven to be successful.

 A last chance at rebuilding the movement was the first National Black Political Assembly on March 10,1972. “an estimated 10,000 Black people converged on a small steel town in Indiana for one of the greatest gatherings in the history of Africans in America – the Gary National Black Political Convention,” which was more commonly known as the ‘Gary Convention.’
 A sea of Black faces chanted, ‘It’s Nation Time!
 It’s Nation Time!’
 No one in the room had ever seen anything like this before.
 The radical Black nationalists clearly won the day; moderates who supported integration and backed the Democratic Party were in the minority.
 It gave birth to the “Gary Declaration” which stated: